Corporate social responsibility: Ethical ideologies

 CEOs' political ideologies are evident manifestations of their different personal views.
 Each CEO may exercise different powers according to their organizational outcomes.
 Their political ideologies are expected to influence their preferences for CSR outcomes.
 Proponents argue that politically liberal CEOs will envision the practice of CSR as beneficial and desirable to increase a firm's reputation.
 They tend to focus more on how the firm can meet the needs of society.
-As a consequence, they will advance with the practice of CSR while adding value to the firm.
+Consequently, they will advance with the practice of CSR while adding value to the firm.
 On the other hand, property rights may be more relevant to conservative CEOs.
 Since conservatives tend to value free markets, individualism, and the call for respect of authority, they will not likely envision this practice as often as those identifying as liberals might.

-The financials of the company and the practice of CSR also have a positive relationship.
-Moreover, the performance of a company tends to influence conservatives more likely than liberals.
-While not seeing it from the financial performance point of view, liberals tend to hold a view that CSR adds to the business's triple bottom line.
-For example, when the company is performing well, it will most likely promote CSR.
+The company's financials and the CSR practice also have a positive relationship.
+Moreover, a company's performance tends to influence conservatives more likely than liberals.
+While not seeing it from the financial performance point of view, liberals tend to believe that CSR adds to the business's triple bottom line.
+For example, when the company performs well, it will promote CSR.
 If the company is not performing as expected, they will rather tend to emphasize this practice because it will potentially envision it as a way to add value to the business.
-In contrast, politically conservative CEOs will tend to support the practice of CSR if they hold a view that it will provide a good return to the financials of the company.
+In contrast, politically conservative CEOs will tend to support the practice of CSR if they believe that it will provide a good return to the company's financials.
 In other words, these types of executives tend to not see the outcome of CSR as a value to the company if it does not provide anything in exchange.